Installation and Configuration Management for the Enchilada Application Framework

 Design your configurable entity by extending the 'Configurable' class

-class Connection extends Configurable {
+<?php class Connection extends Configurable { }?>

 List the 'required' configuration options as a comma separated list in a static variable named "Parameters".

-class Connection extends Configurable {
+<?php class Connection extends Configurable { protected static $Parameters = 'HOST,PORT,USER,PASS'; }?>

 Setup corresponding private/protected variables.
 Note: Future versions of this framework will do this for you.
 For now